 Proposed Testing Regime

-A range of animal tests were included in this regime that were to be carried out on two species, one small and one large — rats and dogs.
+A range of animal tests were included in this regime that was put forward by the Ministry of Health in 2012.
+These tests were to be carried out on two species, one small and one large — rats and dogs.

 These tests required the animals to be forced to ingest substances in the same manner that humans would be, such as being forced to inhale toxic substances.
 For example, forcing rats inside of devices where they are confined inside of tubes to restrict their movement and have smoke pumped into them.